hl037/hrprotoparser/README.md

 **Pattern : `F <FlagName> = <ConstantValue>`**

 A flag is some kind of configuration.
-There are standard flag the impact the binary format of the protocol encoding.
-Si the section "Standard Flags" for more details
+There are standard flags changing the binary format of the protocol encoding.
+See the "Standard Flags" section for more details.

 ## Constants